 The essential challenges to tuning a sound reinforcement system, a process we now call optimization, haven’t changed in 40 years, and neither have the laws of physics.

 But the tools and techniques of the trade have changed dramatically, albeit incrementally, over time.
-As a person who has been in professional audio for 40 years, here’s my perspective of how it was and the journey to the present.
+As a person who has been in professional audio for more than 40 years, here’s my perspective of how it was and the journey to the present.

 Let’s take a walk to front of house and meet our modern sound system.
 We see an engineered loudspeaker system and a multichannel digital signal processor loaded with all types of filters, delays, and more (maybe too much more).
 There’s an acoustical analyzer ready to guide the optimization process and an experienced operator with a step-by-step plan for system tuning.